jacyap/ClatterbridgeTreatmentLine/README.md

 # ClatterbridgeTreatmentLine
 ### TOPAS model of the 60 MeV Ocular Proton Therapy Beamline at the Clatterbridge Cancer Centre (CCC), Wirral, United Kingdom

-Developed by Jacinta Yap in 2019 as part of my PhD with the University of Liverpool & Cockcroft Institute, UK (jacinta.yap@liverpool.ac.uk)
+Developed by Jacinta Yap in 2019 as part of my PhD with the University of Liverpool & Cockcroft Institute, UK (jacinta.yap@liverpool.ac.uk).
+Updated March 2021 for compatibility with TOPAS v3.6.1.

 This repository contains the following: